planetfederal/workshops/workshops/geoserver/style/source/style/css.rst

 Rules
 ^^^^^

-We have already seen the a CSS style composed of a single rule:
+We have already seen a CSS style composed of a single rule:

 .. code-block:: css